rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### POST '/dishes/try'
 - Fetches a recommended dish with the category that is specified by users and is not from the previous dishes.
 If no category is specified, then return a dish that is not from the previous dishes and the rating is equal to or greater than 3.
 If a category is specified, then return a dish that is from the specified category but not from the previous dishes, and the rating is equal to or greater than 3.
+- No request arguments are required.
+- Data in the body is required and includes a list of previous dish id and a new catogery id which are provided by users.
-- Returns an object with the dish to try and a successful message.
+- Returns an object with the dish to try and a success message.
-- No arguments required.

 ##### Exmaple request:
 `POST /dishes/try`